harvard-lil/perma/install.md

     $ ls lib
     __init__.py phantomjs rasterize.js

-### Wget
+### warcprox

-We use [GNU Wget](http://www.gnu.org/software/wget/) to download the source -- the markup, CSS, JS, images, and other assets.
-We've tested with version 1.12.
-If you're on a mac, something like this should get you close:
+We use warcprox to make WARC (Web ARChive) files.
+We have tested with version 1.1.

-    # port install wget
+    $ pip install warcprox

 ### Create your tables and fire up Django